Uncertainty Quantification for Bayesian CART: Trees and Wavelets

-where $\Pi_{\bT}$ is a prior on trees as described in Section \ref{sec:tree_prior} and where the active wavelet coefficients $\beta_{lk}$ for $(l,k)\in\mT_{int}$ follow a distribution with a bounded and positive density $\pi(\beta_{lk})$ on $\RR$.
-The prior \eqref{eq:prior_beta} specifies the coefficients of $\b$ and is seen as a distribution on $\RR^{2^L}$.
-We set all remaining coefficients, i.e. $\be_{lk}'s$ for $l\ge L$, to $0$, so that a distribution on the collection of all wavelet coefficients is now specified.
+where $\Pi_{\bT}$ is a prior on trees as described in Section \ref{sec:bc1} and where the active wavelet coefficients $\beta_{lk}$ for $(l,k)\in\mT_{int}$ follow a distribution with a bounded and positive density $\pi(\beta_{lk})$ on $\RR$.
+The prior \eqref{eq:prior_beta} is seen as a distribution on $\RR^{2^L}$, where all remaining coefficients, i.e. ${\be_{lk}}$'s for $l\ge L$, are set to $0$.

-The prior \eqref{eq:prior_beta} contains the so-called {\em sieve priors} \cite{castillo_nickl1} as a special case, where the sieve is with respect to the approximating spaces $\text{Vect}\{\psi_{lk}, l<d\}$ for some $d\ge 0$.
+The prior \eqref{eq:prior_beta} contains the so-called {\em sieve priors} \cite{castillo_nickl1} (i.e. flat trees) as a special case, where the sieve is with respect to the approximating spaces $\text{Vect}\{\psi_{lk}, l<d\}$ for some $d\ge 0$.
 For nonparametric estimation of $f_0$, it is well-known that sieve priors can achieve (nearly) adaptive rates in the $L^2$--sense (see e.g. \cite{gvbook}).
-In turns out, however, that sieve priors (and therefore flat tree wavelet priors) are too rigid to enable adaptive results for more complex multiscale norms, as we demonstrate in Section \ref{sec:flatneg}.
+In turns out, however, that sieve priors (and therefore flat tree priors) are too rigid to enable adaptive results for stronger losses such as the supremum norm, as we demonstrate in Theorem \ref{thm_lb} in Section \ref{sec:flatneg} (Supplement).
+This theorem illustrates that supremum norm adaptation using Bayesian (or other likelihood-based) methods is a delicate phenomenon that is not attainable by many typical priors.

 By definition, the prior \eqref{eq:prior_beta} weeds out all wavelet coefficients $\beta_{lk}$ that are not supported by the tree skeleton (i.e. are not {\em internal} nodes in $\mT$).
 This has two shrinkage implications: global and local.
 First, the global level of truncation (i.e. the depth of the tree) in \eqref{eq:prior_beta} is not fixed but random.
 Second, unlike in sieve priors, only some low resolution coefficients are active depending on whether or not the tree splits the node $(l,k)$.
-These two shrinkage aspects create hope that tree-shaped wavelet priors \eqref{eq:prior_beta} attain adaptive multiscale behavior.
-We will demonstrate in Section \ref{sec:dyadic} that this optimism is indeed warranted.
+These two shrinkage aspects create hope that tree-shaped wavelet priors \eqref{eq:prior_beta} attain adaptive supremum norm rates (up to log factors) and enable construction of adaptive confidence bands.
+We see later in Section \ref{sec:dyadic} that this optimism is indeed warranted.

+For adaptive wavelet shrinkage, \cite{chipman_wavelet} propose a Gaussian mixture spike-and-slab prior on the wavelet coefficients.
+The point mass spike-and-slab incarnation of this prior was studied by \cite{hoffmann} and \cite{ray}.
+Independently for each wavelet coefficient $\beta_{lk}$ at resolutions larger than some $l_0(n)$ (strictly increasing sequence), the prior in \cite{ray} can be written in the standard spike-and-slab form